- Home

 16. Read together

-Even if you’re both bookworms, the idea of reading together might sound a little odd – but being immersed in the same story at the same time allows you to have a unique, shared experience… and it’s also a lovely way to spend some relaxing quiet time together.
+Even if you’re both bookworms, reading together might sound a little odd – but being immersed in the same story at the same time allows you to have a unique, shared experience…and it’s also a lovely way to spend some relaxing, quiet time together.

 You could form your own mini book club where you choose a book you’ll both like, read it at the same pace, and then choose an evening to discuss your thoughts over some drinks and nibbles.
-Or, you could even take turns reading chapters out loud to each other.
+Or, you could even take turns reading chapters aloud to each other.

-For some reading inspiration, check out our articles on books and literature.
+For reading inspiration, check out our books and literature section.

 17. Go bowling

-Bowling is one of those activities that never really sounds that fun – but once you’re there and knocking down pins, it’s a great laugh.
-Plus, there’s something really classic and old-fashioned about a bowling date – and it’s definitely not just for children’s birthday parties.
+Bowling is one of those activities that never really sounds that fun, but once you’re there and knocking down pins, it’s a great laugh.
+Plus, there’s something classic and old-fashioned about a bowling date.

-You can go bowling as a couple, or you could invite some friends along and turn it into a fun group activity.
-Bowling is also a good idea for a first date, as if your date is shy and not very chatty, you can focus more on the bowling itself.
+You can go bowling as a couple, or you could invite some friends along and turn it into a group activity.
+Bowling is also a good idea for a first date, as if your date is shy, you can focus more on the bowling.

 18. Plan your next holiday

-Rather than just talking about your holiday, really do your research.
-Look into accommodation options, check out some of the best sites and attractions, and bookmark all the restaurants you want to try.
-That way, not only will you enjoy the evening, but making your travel dreams a reality will be much easier when it’s time to actually book your break.
+Rather than just discussing your holiday, really do your research.
+Look into accommodation options, check out some of the best sites and attractions, and bookmark all the restaurants you’d like to try.
+That way, not only will you enjoy the evening, but making your travel dreams a reality will also be much easier when it’s time to book your break.

-For some inspiration, check out our travel page.
+For destination ideas, check out our travel section.

 Join Rest Less Dating